Firdawws/py-json/README.md

 deactivate
 ```
 - Download the project directory and move it into the python environment

-## Task 2.
-Working with the Files

-1. Generating JSONL Files:
--  Generated separate JSONL files for English (en), Swahili (sw), and German (de) translations,
--   containing test, train, and dev data.

-2. Creating Large JSON File:
--Created a large JSON file consolidating translations from en to xx with id and utt for all train sets.

-3. E-print Application:
--Utilized E-print application to pretty print the JSON file structure.
--File Backup and Upload:

 ## 1. Extract Data from JSONL to Excel
 This Python script extracts data from a JSONL file and creates an Excel file with selected attributes.
 It uses the argparse library for command-line argument handling and the pandas library for working with data in DataFrames.